🔍 공개 퀴즈 검색

 Motor needs commutator to:

-1. Reverse current every half turn ✓
+1. Reverse current half-turn ✓

 2. Cool motor